Parth-M6/RV32I/README.md

 registers, missing/extra retirements, and control-flow divergence alike and not just the accuracy of final answer.

-Regression runs multiple random seeds to exercise different instruction mixes and dependency patterns each time, including back-to-back dependent chains (forwarding) and load-immediately-followed-by-use (load-use stall).
+Multiple random seeds are used to exercise different instruction mixes and dependency patterns each time, including back-to-back dependent chains (forwarding) and load-immediately-followed-by-use (load-use stall).